Neoteroi/BlackSheep-Examples/aad-machine-to-machine/README.md

 `client.py` should display that an access token is obtained successfully from Azure Active Directory and a call to the running server was successful.

+`http_example.py` shows an example of how the client credentials flow with secret can be used with HTTP, without using MSAL for Python.

 ## Example .env file